It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 Anyone can join, become an influencer, and make money on Instagram.

-You don’t even have to follow the footsteps of the Kardashians when it comes to number of followers or look like a Victoria Secret model to get paid for Instagram posts.
+You don’t even have to follow the footsteps of the Kardashians when it comes to the number of your followers, or look like a Victoria’s Secret model to get paid for Instagram posts.

 Even regular people like me and you can take Instagram for a spin and try your luck earning life-changing cash with the platform.

-Well, majority of these get paid to sleep studies aid in the development and discovery of treatment options for sleep-related problems.
+Well, the majority of these sleep studies help develop and discover treatment options for sleep-related problems.

-What’s cool is that these studies are happening in the United States as we speak.
+What’s cool is that these studies are currently being conducted in places all over the country.

-And you can get hired even if you don’t have sleep apnea, insomnia, narcolepsy, periodic limb movement disorder (PLMD) or other sleep-related problems.
+And you might get hired even if you don’t have sleep apnea, insomnia, narcolepsy, periodic limb movement disorder (PLMD), or other sleep-related problems.

-How to Participate in Get Paid to Sleep Studies
+Get Paid to Sleep by Participating in Sleep Studies

-To get paid to join sleep studies, you first need to check if there are available trials locally.
-Check for studies here (search “sleep” and choose your location, then filter out your age, gender, and other criteria).
+To get paid to join sleep studies, you first need to check if there are available trials locally (we list the sites further down this section).

 In some cases, you should also have sleep apnea or other specific medical requirements to participate in the study.

-Make sure you know what you’re signing up for, before sending an application.
-Learn the duration of in-hospital periods, payment terms, and other details.
+Learn what you’re signing up for before you fill out and send an application.
+Read up on the duration of in-hospital stays, payment terms, and other details.

-What to Expect Once You Land a Spot in the Trial
+What to Expect Once You Land a Spot in a Paid Sleep Study

 If you’re accepted to the study, you don’t just begin sleeping at the facility.
 You still have to complete several tests and interviews, including: